kirbyj/vPhon/README.md

 Try running the examples in the `test/` directory to get a better idea of this behavior.

+## Citation

+If you use vPhon for a project or paper, please cite it as:

+    Kirby, James.
+2016. vPhon: a Vietnamese phonetizer (version 0.2.5b).
+Retrieved on <date> from http://github.com/kirbyj/vPhon/.

 ## Alternatives

 [ADRPhone](http://www.mica.edu.vn/ADRPhone) is a lightweight, standalone phonetizer for Vietnamese written in standard C by Nguyễn Thị Minh Tuyền and Mathias Rossignol.
 It has many of the same functions as vPhon, but helpfully outputs XML as well.
 Worth a look.